mui/material-ui/docs/pages/blog/first-look-at-joy.md

 <img src="/static/blog/first-look-at-joy/card.png" style="width: 796px; margin-bottom: 24px;" alt="First look at Joy UI: a new starting point for your design system." />

 If you're a close follower of everything MUI, you might be aware that we've been working on a new design system.
-If not, then this post will give you a first look at Joy UI－MUI's new starting point for your design system!
+If not, then this post will give you a first look at **Joy UI**－MUI's new starting point for your design system!

 If you've ever considered using Material UI because of the developer experience, reliability, and completeness, but hesitated because of the design, this is great news for you.
 Joy UI offers all of that, but with a modern look and feel, ease of customization, and lower overhead by not carrying unused Material Design specific code and styling.